Equal treatment – Forms of discrimination

 Forms of discrimination

-Employers must observe this requirement in particular:
+Employers must observe the equal treatment principle in particular:

 - when establishing the employment relationship;

 - when granting voluntary social benefits that do not constitute salary;